johnny-b-goode/traveller/README.md

 As a GM, I have never had any hesitation about creating house rules to change something about a system to make it more to my liking or that of my group.
 It is normal for the groups I have played with to have house rules, and my philosophy has always been that as long as they are agreed to before being put into use there is no reason to avoid them.
 With the other systems I have used, this has been a handful of rules (half a page or so).
 With Traveller, the number of rules required to reconcile various issues quickly became too large to manage through the usual means (a word document).

+This project was created in order to better track and maintain these corrections, as well as to share various resources created in support of Traveller.

+## Fixing the Issues

+Numerous issues will be addressed in their own sections, or in a general section.
+See the *Rule Changes* and *System Overhauls* tables above for the various resources that address issues with the mechanics of Traveller.

 ## Principles to Game By

 There are certain principles that I think all systems should universally adhere to.
 Those principles are: